lhelms2/howto_rtd/docs/source/style.rst

 Be concise.
 Avoid unnecessary qualifiers, for example instead of "In order to..." use "To..."

-Avoid negatives, where practical, unless in a warning_ warning statement.
+Avoid negatives, where practical, unless in a warning statement.

 Avoid unnecessary non-English words, including Latin abbreviations (i.e., e.g., et.al., etc.)